-italki Cancellation & Rescheduling Policy
+Cancellation & Rescheduling Policy

-- Within 24 hours of the lesson start time: Rescheduling of confirmed lessons is only possible if both the student and the teacher agree.
-At the lesson end time select "There was a problem", and select "Reschedule" as the resolution.
+- Within 24 hours of the lesson start time: It's not possible to reschedule or cancel before the lesson start time.
+After the lesson end time has passed, click "There was a problem", and select a resolution option.

 In emergencies where a large number of lessons need to be cancelled, please contact email@example.com for further help.

 - Connect with your student on the agreed communication platform before the lesson time to avoid any potential technical problems.

 - Start the lesson at the time scheduled with the student, and initiate contact with the student.

 - Politely let students know that their lessons are ending by reminding them before the end of the lesson time period.

 Wait for your late student

 If a student is late, be available to teach during the entire booked lesson time.
 However, teachers are not expected to make up lesson time lost due to student tardiness and are not required to continue the lesson beyond the official end time.

 If a scheduled lesson can’t be completed on time, italki encourages teachers and students to come to an agreement by reporting a lesson problem.
 Please always keep any relevant information about the uncompleted lesson in case it needs italki’s mediation.